 While there are important philosophical and practical similarities between sustainable and organic agriculture, there are also fundamental differences.
 The term “sustainable” is unregulated and individuals are free to apply it where, when, and how they choose.
 Sustainable farmers may use synthetic compounds, although the emphasis is on the minimal use of chemicals that will have the least environmental impact (such as low-toxicity pesticides).

 Due to an increasing public interest in sustainability, many government agencies and organizations have furthered sustainable agricultural initiatives in some regard.
 There are relatively few government organizations, however, that deal exclusively with sustainability and conservation.
-Perhaps the most important from a legal perspective is the Natural Resources Conservation Service (NCRS).
-The NCRS is the United States Department of Agriculture (USDA) agency responsible for implementing and overseeing most of the conservation-based sustainable agriculture programs.
-The NCRS also provides technical assistance for farmers and ranchers who wish to design conservation practices.
+Perhaps the most important from a legal perspective is the Natural Resources Conservation Service (NRCS).
+The NRCS is the USDA agency responsible for implementing and overseeing most of the conservation-based sustainable agriculture programs.
+The NRCS also provides technical assistance for farmers and ranchers who wish to design conservation practices.
 Another important organization is the Sustainable Agriculture Research and Education (SARE) program.
 SARE is a federally funded organization that helps advance farming systems that are both economically profitable and environmentally sound.
 SARE also compiles information and results from these programs Chapter 1: Introduction to Organic Farming 13 and makes them available to the public.
 Similarly, the National Sustainable Agriculture Information Service (ATTRA, formerly the Appropriate Technology Transfer for Rural Areas project) provides information and technical assistance to farmers and ranchers involved in sustainable agriculture with funds provided by a cooperative agreement between the National Center for Appropriate Technologies (NCAT) and the USDA’s Rural Business-Cooperative Servi

 Environmental Quality Incentives Program